 The following online resources provide good guidelines for copyright owners:

-A copyright cleared version can be deposited to the AUT repository Tuwhera Research Outputs.
+A copyright cleared version can be deposited through Research Elements to AUT's open access research repository Tuwhera.
 The permitted versions vary but often it is the post-print version which is the author's final version after peer-reviewed.
 Library staff will check publishers' copyright and archiving policies for you.

 Make sure you check the following before you post full-text articles onto researcher networks: